 Is there an enclosed garden?

 The back garden of the cottage backs onto open fields, separated by a small grassy bank and wire fence.
 To the right, the garden opens out onto the property owner's drive-way which is gated.
 The front of the cottage is fully enclosed with high Cornish stone walls and a gate.

 Where can I park?

-There is parking for one car in front of the cottage on a private driveway.
-For large cars, or for guests with more than one car, parking is provided on the owner’s private driveway which is adjacent to the cottage.
+There is parking for one large or two small cars in front of the cottage on a private driveway.
+Parking can also be provided on the owner’s private driveway which is adjacent to the cottage.